FlipperPA/django-dep-default-project/README.md

 ![Proposal 'Congratulations!'
 Page](img/congrats.jpg "Proposal 'Congratulations!'
 Page")

 This would allow us to feature several styles of next steps, for different kinds of newcomers.
-An idea for the Google search link would be [https://www.google.com/search?q=django+tutorials&tbs=qdr:y](django tutorials modified within the past year).
+An idea for the Google search link would be [django tutorials modified within the past year](https://www.google.com/search?q=django+tutorials&tbs=qdr:y).

 ## Documentation

 The documentation will have to be updated to refelect these changes, most heavily in the tutorial.

-* The [https://docs.djangoproject.com/en/1.11/intro/](Django Tutorial) contains many references to `settings.py`.
+* The [Django Tutorial](https://docs.djangoproject.com/en/1.11/intro/) contains many references to `settings.py`.
 * Finding other locations that specifically reference a `settings.py` file: https://docs.djangoproject.com/en/1.10/search/?q=settings.py

 ## Implementation tasks